Active-Animals/Website/docs/ontology/editing.md

 Disjointing may have profound effects elsewhere in the ontology and should be avoided if possible.
 With synonymy, actual homonyms can be separated using the homonymous term's own ID as a prefix to identify it as having a different meaning.
 (NB: there should only ever be one term with any specific label, which will therefore be the primary word user and doesn't need an ID prefix - see [Synonyms](#synonyms).)

+#### Imports
+You can reference an imported class in this ontology.
+Missing terms can be searched for in [OLS](https://www.ebi.ac.uk/ols4) and considered for import; the most productive sources so far have been ENVO, PATO and UBERON.
+If it doesn't already exist, it could even be given an interim placeholder status provided that a New Term Request is going to be made to a relevant external ontology with a view to replacing our placeholder with the new term import.

+The new term must belong to an ontology which offers an appropriate Creative Commons license or equivalent permission.
+If an as yet unimported term is wanted, check our ontology's [Licenses](ontology/licences) page to see if the ontology is already covered.
+The license type will need to be referenced there before an edit can import one of its terms; only an editor with management's permission can approve the license of a new ontology for import to this ontology.

+It is possible to edit imported terms, not least by deleting superfluous material.
+If adding any material to an import, always sub-annotate with a dc:contributor entry.

+Don't modify the original rdfs:label.
+If instead of using hasExactSynonym you wish to relabel the term, use skos:prefLabel to add a label (and make sure your WebProtégé settings are set to view this in preference to rdfs:label when both exist).

+NB: For now, we will keep 'behavior' as top level label, respecting its GO origin as a high level imported term for a number of other related ontologies, despite a desire to favour 'behaviour' (which is its spelling in the quoted source) which will remain a synonym instead of skos:prefLabel.

+If re-importing (e.g. after an update in the original), a manager should merge it in desktop Protégé to avoid overwriting the term already imported to our ontology, as we will lose any of our own modifications.
+However, beware of imported terms which become obsolete in future updates and leave our edits free-floating.

 -----